 The school district's nurse(s) should be involved from the very beginning in discussions about student health needs and SBHC planning.
-Often it is the school nurse who initiates and leads the planning process.
-School nurses' support and involvement is essential to a successful program.
-What Matters Most: The Health of Children - A Retreat for School Nurses and School-Based Health Centers report from May 2006 is available at: http://www.wvsbha.org/docs/SBHC SNretreatreport6-06.pdf.
+Often, it is the school nurse who initiates and leads the planning process.
+School nurses' support and involvement are essential to a successful program.
+What Matters Most: The Health of Children - A Retreat for School Nurses and School-Based Health Centers report from May 2006 is available at:

+http://wvde.state.wv.us/healthyschools/documents/WhatMattersMost2006-FullReport.pdf